Tahiti's Little Sister

 “Hopefully we’ll never need to use one of these on our trip.”

-Surely he was hoping to humorously move the conversation along and avoid any snarky commentary by me on his inability to maintain his balance in a wide, stable boat in calm water and secured to a dock.
-We hugged and asked and answered the usual series of questions one expects to hear between long-parted buddies.
+Surely he was hoping to deftly move the conversation along and avoid any snarky commentary by me on his inability to maintain his balance in a simple boat floating in calm water and securely tied to a dock.
+We squish-hugged and asked each other the usual series of questions one expects to hear after a long time apart.
 Then I asked,

 “Where’s Chef Lua?”